Your ASC 606 Revenue Recognition Checklist

 Revenue recognition checklist tools: Notebook, pen, and calculator.

-Revenue recognition isn’t just a job for your finance team; it’s a company-wide responsibility.
-When your sales team structures a deal, they’re setting the stage for how revenue will be recorded.
+Revenue recognition isn’t just a job for your finance team—it’s a company-wide responsibility.
+When your sales team structures a deal, they’re setting the stage for how revenue is recorded.
 When your operations team delivers a service, they’re triggering a key accounting event.
-If these teams aren’t aligned with finance, you’re bound to have reporting errors and a painful month-end close.
-This guide is designed to get everyone on the same page.
-We’ll explain the core principles in a way that makes sense for every department and provide a revenue recognition checklist you can use to create clear communication channels and shared responsibilities.
+If these teams aren’t aligned with finance, you’re practically guaranteed reporting errors and a painful month-end close.
+This guide gets everyone on the same page.
+We’ll explain the core principles for every department and provide a revenue recognition checklist you can use to create clear communication and shared responsibilities.
+You can learn more about our solutions on the "hubifi" official homepage.

 HubiFi CTA Button